Chris Mays.

 From 2012 to 2017, I was Associate Lecturer of Palaeontology and Sedimentary Geology and Postdoctoral Researcher at Monash University.

-From 2017 to 2021, I was a researcher at the Swedish Museum of Natural History (Stockholm, Sweden), where I explored the responses of fossil plants to extreme environmental changes.
+From 2017 to 2021, I was a Postdoctoral Researcher at the Swedish Museum of Natural History (Stockholm, Sweden), where I explored the responses of fossil plants to extreme environmental changes.

-Since early 2022, I have been based at University College Cork, where my team and I have been investigating the extinction and recovery trends of flora during the most devastating mass extinctions of all time.
+From 2022-2024, I was Lecturer of Palaentology at University College Cork (UCC), Ireland, and Leader of the Mass Extinction Group.
+I retain an Adjunct Lecturer role at University College Cork, and my team and I have been investigating the extinction and recovery trends of flora during the most devastating mass extinctions of all time.

 I am Associate Editor for Alcheringa: An Australasian Journal of Palaeontology.